 I won’t sugarcoat it – there are better times to visit the Canadian Rockies.
 As mentioned, I personally think May is the third-worst month to visit Banff (but admittingly, that is because I love to snowboard).
 It’s typically when we think of far-flung island destinations to escape to (think Bora Bora or The Philippines) before we really get into the best time of the year in Banff.

 The other good news about visiting Banff in May?
 The crowds have yet to arrive, and May is truly a locals month.
-There are often deals at restaurants and hotels to be had.
+There are often deals at restaurants and hotels to be had, and plenty of attractions open up for the summer around the middle of the month.
 And have I mentioned that biking during this time is a local favorite?

 Pros and Cons of Visiting Banff in May